 In order to protect our students and staff as much as possible, PAA will be implementing the following protocols for our programs:

-- Students will be asked to bring and wear a mask during most of their time while at PAA.
+- If Douglas County COVID case counts rise to the level of concern, students may be asked to bring and wear a mask during their time while at PAA.
 If a personal mask is not available, PAA will make every attempt to provide a student mask.

 What do I do if I’m sick or someone in my family is sick?

 If your child feels sick at all, for any reason, PLEASE STAY HOME.
 Send an email to firstname.lastname@example.org and include the symptoms you are experiencing.
 Any student who has a fever, cough, sore throat, diarrhea, or vomiting is required to stay home until they are symptom free for 24-48 hours.
-If you know you have been in close contact (15 minutes or more) with someone who tested positive for COVID-19, PLEASE STAY HOME and quarantine for 14 days and check in with your Health Care Provider.
+If you know you have been in close contact (Within 6 feet for 15 minutes or more) with someone who tested positive for COVID-19, PLEASE STAY HOME and check with your Health Care Provider unless you have proof of vaccination.
 Send an email to email@example.com and we will work with you on a plan of action.

 Will students be required to wear masks?

 At this time, masks are recommended but not required.